ADGEfficiency/energy-py-linear/docs/docs/assets/evs.md

-The `epl.EVs` asset is suitable for modelling electric vehicle charging, with multiple chargers and charge events.
+The `epl.EVs` asset is suitable for modelling electric vehicle charging.
+One asset can operate many electric vehicle chargers that supply electricity to many electric vehicle charge events.

+The electric vehicle asset will optimize the dispatch of the chargers to supply electricity to the charge events.
+The asset can do both grid to vehicle and vehicle to grid electricity flow with a `allows_evs_discharge` flag.

 ## Assumptions

-Chargers are configured by their size given in `charger_mws`.
+Electric vehicle chargers are configured by the charger power output, given as `charger_mws`.

-A `charge_event` is a time interval where an EV can be charged.
+A `charge_event` is a time interval where an electric vehicle can be charged.
 This is given as a boolean 2D array, with one binary digit for each charge event, interval pairs.

 Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered when the `charge_event` is 1.
 The model is constrained so that each charge event receives all of it's `charge_event_mwh`.